USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/rna-seq.md

 samtools stats sample.bam | grep ^IS | cut -f 2-3 | head -20
 ```

-**Exploring the Hisat2 LOGS:**
+**Exploring the Hisat2 logs:**

-The code below is just an example to explore the log file
+The code below is an example of exploring the log file.

 ```bash
 cat SRR4420293_trimmed.log